uniba-dsg/sose-conference/_posts/2018-01-23-visa-requests-invitation-letters.markdown

 ---
 #### Information for Visa Requests/Invitation Letters

-All authors and participants who require an invitation letter for aquiring visa or funding from their local institutions, please send an Email to the following address:<br>
+All authors and participants who require an invitation letter for acquiring visa or funding from their local institutions, please send an Email to the following address:<br>